Community Health Worker Resources for States

 - Community Health Workers: Policy Opportunities for Population Health and Patient-Centered Health Care, October 2017.
 This NASHP conference session highlighted state strategies and experiences in CHW financing, training, and oversight.
 Speakers from Oregon, Texas, and Wisconsin discussed the national CHW landscape and policy opportunities that could be explored to advance the CHW workforce in states.
 Please click on the speakers’ names to access their conference slides.

 - State Community Health Worker Models Map, last updated August 2017.
 This map highlights state-level activities and policies to integrate CHWs into evolving health care systems in key areas such as financing, education and training, certification, and state definitions, roles and scope of practice.
 The map includes enacted state CHW legislation and provides links to state CHW associations, state agencies, and other leading organizations working on CHW policy in states.
+An instructional video, designed with support from the National Center for Healthy Housing (NCHH) and the W.K.
+Kellogg Foundation, is available to facilitate use of the map.

 - Community Health Workers in the Wake of Health Care Reform: Considerations for State and Federal Policymakers, December 2015.
 This brief captures key themes that emerged during an October 2015 meeting of state and federal leaders to identify areas in which state and federal policy can align around the use of CHWs in transforming health systems to achieve better care, lower costs, and improved population health.